 What is shallow depth of field?

-It means that only the cat or object stands out in clear focus with most of the background that is further away is out of focus and soft focus.
+It means that only the cat (or other object) stands out in clear focus with most of the background that is further away is softly out of focus.

 Macworld